China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November

 Related Articles:

-- Onboard- APAC 2021 Q4 Legislation Update
+- Labour Law Insider- APAC 2023 Q2 Legislation Update

 Links International is an industry leader in innovative HR outsourcing with services such as payroll outsourcing, visa application, PEO/EOR Secondment, outplacement, recruitment and more!
 Contact us for more information on how we can help leverage your HR function.